Skip to product information

 "Trumbull dedicated himself to portraying from life as many of the forty-eight signers as he could.
 Consequently, the original painting, located in the Yale University Art Gallery, was not completed until 1820.
 The young artist Asher B. Durand was selected to make the engraving, which was published in 1823.
 The small number of subscribers greatly disappointed Trumbull, who had worked for more than thirty-three years on it.

-About the engraving offered here, by W.L.
+About the engraver, W.L.
 Ormsby:

 "American engraver Asher B. Durand produce a large image of the Declaration, which subsequently became one of the most popular American patriotic scenes, leading to a number of other versions in different sizes.
 This is the finest of the derivative images, engraved by Waterman Lilly Ormsby (1809-1883).
 This print, approximately the size of Durand's original is an exquisite example of Ormsby's fine and strong work with the addition of a delicate and complete key etched at the bottom margin.
 This print is most likely a restrike or a later printing issued for the Centennial in order to celebrate the signing of the Declaration of Independence one hundred years earlier."